r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 the libraries are always compatible, and to upgrade the toolchain and all libraries together.

-It is recommended to use the defaults and install into `c:/rtools44`.
-When done that way, Rtools44 may be used in the same R session which installed it or which was started before Rtools44 was installed.
+It is recommended to use the defaults and install into `c:/rtools45`.
+When done that way, Rtools45 may be used in the same R session which installed it or which was started before Rtools45 was installed.

-From the user perspective, Rtools44 is not different from Rtools43, it only has newer version of compilers and other software.
-The only big difference is that in addition to the version for 64-bit Intel processors, there is also a version for 64-bit ARM processors.
+From the user perspective, Rtools45 is not different from Rtools44, it only has newer version of compilers and other software.
+Like Rtools44, in addition to the version for 64-bit Intel processors, there is also a version for 64-bit ARM processors.
 Both versions work the same way from the user's perspective, the key difference is that they use different compiler toolchains (GCC with binutils vs LLVM) and indeed the distribution file names are different.

-R-devel (to become R 4.5.0) initially uses Rtools44, but may be switched to a later version of Rtools before the release of R 4.5.0.
+R-devel (to become R 4.6.0) initially uses Rtools45, but may be switched to a later version of Rtools before the release of R 4.6.0.

-Rtools44 (for Intel) is best tested on Windows 10 and Windows Server 2022.
+Rtools45 (for Intel) is best tested on Windows 10 and Windows Server 2022.
 It is sometimes tested on Windows 11 and expected to work there well because of Windows backward compatibility.
-Rtools 4.4 might also work on older systems, but it is minimally tested: Rtools 4.4 was tested before the release of R 4.4.0 and could build R from source also on Windows 7 and Windows 8.1.
-However, Msys2 officially does not support Windows 7 anymore: the build tools may not work properly.
-Some important libraries included in Rtools 4.4, including ICU, require at least Windows 7, and hence code built by Rtools 4.4 cannot be expected to work reliably on Windows older than 7.
+Rtools45 will not work on Windows 8 or earlier, because Msys2 no longer supports those systems.
+On older systems, it might still be possible to use Rtools45 with build tools from older versions of Rtools, but this is not tested and will eventually stop working as well, because the libraries will not work on older Windows.

-Rtools44 for ARM is only tested on Windows 11.
+Rtools45 for ARM is only tested on Windows 11.
 Windows 10 is not supported: while it already had support for 64-bit ARM CPUs, it could not run 64-bit Intel binaries, which are used in Rtools.
 So far, the testing of Rtools for ARM has been limited and the LLVM (flang-new) Fortran compiler is still not